 Conclusion

 A finite element contact model of rough surface has been developed for a bi-layered Au/MWCNT composite, to link to the nano-indentation test results.
-The top surface of the Au/MWCNT composite exhibits a high level of roughness compared to normal metallic surface, adding the challenging and complexity to the previous bi-layered smooth contact model.
+The top surface of the Au/MWCNT composite exhibits a high level of roughness compared to normal metallic surface, adding complexity to the previous bi-layered smooth contact model.

 Two models are proposed for the interfacial surface, Flat and Parallel.
-Though the Parallel model can provide a uniform layer thickness, it is computational difficult for a large number of surface data points, the Flat model is thus adopted.
+Though the Parallel model can provide a uniform layer thickness, it is computationally difficult for a large number of surface data points; hence, the Flat model is thus adopted.
 Different indentation positions are investigated at two roughness scales, and it is shown that the thickness of the top layer at contacting asperities is very important for the contact behaviors.
 The influence of the grid spacing is also investigated, and a model with smaller gird spacing predicts smaller contact area.
 The grid spacing is better to be less than 2 µm to capture all asperities, however, 3 µm is the finest spacing in the study due to the computational problem.
 Adjusted material properties are suggested by comparing the smooth and rough contact model, and the rough model with the adjusted material properties are matching better with the experimental results than the previous ones.

 Acknowledgment